jfmaeck/uicc/css_guidelines.md

 }
 ```

 Here we have a class for a promotional box of content.
-Here we are doing two things — we are defining box model and structure and we are defining cosmetics (coloring etc).
+It applies a box model with padding as well as cosmetics (colors etc).

 We can refactor this code to adhere to the SRP by splitting those two chunks of functionality into two classes: